Sanja969/NasaProject/README.md

 After you clone it run  the following commands:

 - npm install
-- create MongoDB database in MongoDB Atlas and copy your own dotenv mongo data for connecting to database
+- create MongoDB database in MongoDB Atlas and create your own dotenv mongo data for connecting to database
 - npm run server